The Vagus Nerve Explained: Trauma, Stress, and Nervous System Health - Read more on Khiron Clinics

 What Is the Vagus Nerve?

 The vagus nerve is the longest in the autonomic nervous system.
-It runs from the brainstem through the neck and abdomen, carrying messages between the brain, digestive system, and organs.[1]
-It has several vital functions the body relies on daily, such as the gag reflex, slowing heart rate, heat regulation, and controlling blood pressure levels.
+It runs from the brainstem through the neck and abdomen, carrying signals and bringing information between the brain, digestive system, lungs, and other organs.[1]
+It has several vital functions that support your nervous system and overall health, such as the gag reflex, slowing heart rate, heat regulation, and controlling blood pressure levels.

-However, it plays a role in mental health and well-being too.
-Traumatic experiences can contribute to an overactive vagus nerve, leading to anxiety, mood changes, nausea, and pain.
+However, the vagus nerve is also involved in mental health and well-being through its nerve fibres and branching pathways.
+Traumatic experiences can contribute to an overactive vagal response in the vagus nerve, leading many patients to experience anxiety, mood changes, nausea, and pain.

 High levels of stress and anxiety can also trigger the vagus nerve.[2]
-When overstimulated, it can cause symptoms such as vomiting, dizziness and abdomen pain.
-However, it is possible to soothe and relax the vagus nerve by utilising breathing exercises that slow the heart rate and relax the body.
+When overstimulated, it can affect the gut and body, causing symptoms such as vomiting, dizziness, and abdominal pain.
+However, it is possible to soothe and relax the vagus nerve through gentle nerve stimulation techniques, such as breathing exercises that slow the heart rate and relax the body.

-According to Polyvagal Theory, there are three ways the nervous system can respond to extreme events:
+According to Polyvagal Theory, the nervous system has three primary ways to respond:

 The Lasting Impact of Trauma